-The Crime and Justice in a Diverse Society Micro-Credential offers a critical understanding of sociological theories and research in the fields of criminology, gender, race, class, sexuality and immigration.
+The Micro-Credential in Crime and Justice in a Diverse Society offers a critical understanding of sociological theories and research in the fields of criminology, gender, race, class, sexuality and immigration.
 Students will learn to think critically about power, inequality and marginality in the criminal justice system.
 This micro-credential prepares students for advanced study or work in the fields of law, nonprofit or advocacy work, public policy, criminology, and sociology.

 Q. What is a Micro-Credential?